RosettaCommons/demos/tutorials/protein_design/protein_design_tutorial.md

         Select all of the text and copy.

-        `gedit 3UKM.topo` paste the text into this file and save.
+        `open 3UKM.topo` [delete any current content] and paste the text into this file and save.

+        If you just want to copy it:

         A script in Rosetta will take this topo file named 3UKM.topo and create a span file named 3UKM.span:

-            ~/rosetta_workshop/rosetta/main/source/src/apps/public/membrane_abinitio/octopus2span.pl \
-            3UKM.topo > 3UKM.span
+            $> $ROSETTA3/src/apps/public/membrane_abinitio/octopus2span.pl provided_inputs/3UKM.topo > 3UKM.span

-2. *Energy minimization of the starting structure (See Appendix).*

-    *Relax is a common protocol used in Rosetta to minimize protein structures.
-Unfortunately, we will not have enough time today to generate several relaxed structures.
-More information on how a relax step may be set up can be found in the appendix for this protocol.
-Typically, 100 relax models is sufficient to find a low-energy structure.*

-    *I have provided output for this step in the Step2_relax directory.
-I have also described the methods to use for analysis of relaxed structures.*

-3. Prepare files for protein design at user-specified residues.
+2. Prepare files for protein design at user-specified residues.

-    1. With an energy minimized input structure, we are almost ready to design our protein!
+    1. With an energy minimized input structure (relaxed version of the 3UKM_A pdb), we are almost ready to design our protein!
 In this step, we will first combine SetupForSymmetry and SymPackRotamers movers in another RosettaScripts protocol.

-            cd ../Step3_design
+            $> cd ../Step2_design
             ls

         You should see several input files ready for you to use.
 Here you will find the symmetry definition file, an energy minimized input structure named `Best_rlx_3UKM_A.pdb`, and an XML file.

-            gedit symm_design.xml
+            open symm_design.xml

-        Here I have provided the required XML file to complete this task:
+            The file should look like this:

             <ROSETTASCRIPTS>
                 <SCOREFXNS>